 - developing strategic partnerships with iwi and Māori organisations.

 It also requires progress to be reported each year.
-From 2021 onwards, we will release a section 7AA report alongside our departmental annual report (around November).
+From 2021 onwards, we aim to release a section 7AA report alongside our departmental annual report.

 Under section 7AA, the Oranga Tamariki vision for tamariki and rangatahi Māori is that “no Tamaiti Māori will need state care” – a significant and worthy challenge strongly supported by our iwi and Māori partners.

 The report shows that, in the first 12 months, there are several encouraging signs that point toward a shift in outcomes for tamariki Māori who are interacting with Oranga Tamariki.

 As well as a continuing drop in the number of Māori children entering care, for the first time in a number of years we are seeing a reduction of Māori children in care.

 While this shows movement in the right direction, we know there is still a huge amount of work to be done.
 Working alongside our partners is how we will get there, and we are working more closely than ever before with iwi and Māori organisations, hapū and whānau, as we know the best place for tamariki to be, is with their whānau.

 Over the past year, Oranga Tamariki has started to see the impact of the work to improve outcomes for tamariki and rangatahi Māori through:

 - increased relationships between sites and mana whenua

 - the creation of 42 kairaranga-a-whānau roles to ensure tamariki and rangatahi Māori and their whānau are supported as early as possible